mit-pdos/sigmaos/cpython3.11/Doc/library/asyncio-task.rst

    .. deprecated:: 3.10
       Deprecation warning is emitted if not all awaitable objects in the *aws* iterable are Future-like objects and there is no running event loop.

-   .. versionchanged:: 3.12
-      Added support for generators yielding tasks.

-   .. versionchanged:: 3.13
-      The result can now be used as either an :term:`asynchronous iterator` or as a plain :term:`iterator` (previously it was only a plain iterator).

 Running in Threads